-NOTE: A frontal collision that is not severe enough to need airbag protection will not activate the system.
+NOTE: Front and/or side airbags will not deploy in all collisions.
 This does not mean something is wrong with the airbag system.

-If you do have a collision that deploys the airbags, any or all of the following may occur:
+If you do have a collision which deploys the airbags, any or all of the following may occur: